jgmalcolm/jgmalcolm.github.io/_posts/2018-02-16-quantum-error-correction.md

 qubits.
 So as not to destroy the contained information, we must be careful not to perform any direct measurements that would perturb the state.
 Instead, we carefully measure certain aspects of this augmented state while retaining the original state.
-Specifically, we measure the \textit{difference} between certain pairs of qubits.
+Specifically, we measure the *difference* between certain pairs of qubits.

 Recall that errors, like all physical transformations, are unitary operators,